CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-2.md

 ### Task 3: Run the notebook
 Now we have to run the notebook to create the stream of artificial click events for our lab.
 In order for the Notebook to send the events to the correct Event Hub we have to insert the information we have saved in Task 5 - Create Event Stream.To run the notebook and create our datastream please proceed with the following steps.

-DO NOT use an InPrivate browser window.
-Recommend using a Personal browser window for the Notebook session to connect and run successfully.

 1. Click on the Notebook **Generate_synthetic_web_events** in your Fabric Workspace to open it.